jsakamoto/nupkg-selenium-webdriver-chromedriver/README.md

 For example, at the package manager console on Visual Studio, enter the following command.

+If you are using Chrome version 103:

+    PM> Install-Package Selenium.WebDriver.ChromeDriver -Version 103.0.5060.2400-beta

 If you are using Chrome version 102:

     PM> Install-Package Selenium.WebDriver.ChromeDriver -Version 102.0.5005.6102